ChristopherMCollins/ieeevis.org/content/info/call-participation/shortpapers.md

 Authors of accepted short papers may subsequently submit to TVCG (the journal, not to the VIS conference) a full paper on the same topic, consistent with the TVCG standard of asking for “more than 30 percent new material and insights” compared to a previous conference paper.

-Concurrent submissions of short papers and posters are not possible.
+Concurrent submissions of short papers and posters are not allowed.

 ### Important Dates: